 You can also breed your creatures and raise the babies.
 Raised creatures will have better stats than their parents and sometimes are born with a mutation in its coloring.
 Raising baby creatures as with all other things is also very time consuming, but a lot of fun.

 As you play you will level up, you are able to raise a number of your stats from the amount of weight you can carry, your stamina, health and more.
 Your dinosaurs follow these same rules and all creatures in the wild have varying levels.
 You also gain engram points which unlock recipes that you can craft.
-You start out with stone tools and thatch buildings, but eventually, you will make primitive firearms and stone buildings, to metal construction and modern firearms all the way to high tech iron man suits and lasers.
+You start out with stone tools and thatch buildings, but eventually, you will make primitive firearms and stone buildings.
+Eventually progressing to metal construction and modern firearms, then all the way to high tech iron man suits and lasers.

 You will need to navigate the map to find rare resources and find the best ways to gather and transport them to where you need to go.
 You will plant a garden of vegetables that take real time to grow.
-Time is an important aspect of Ark, everything in it takes time and while you can mitigate this somewhat when playing solo or owning a private server (which I recommend, more on that later) its core to the game, and altering it too much will suck the fun from it leaving you bored.
+Time is an important aspect of Ark, everything in it takes time.
+You can mitigate this somewhat when playing solo or owning a private server (which I recommend, more on that later).
+The reality is, grind core to the game, and altering it too much will suck the fun from it.

 Where it gets ridiculous however is on the official servers.
 The game’s lack of structure, garbage balancing, and numerous bugs combine with one of the worst communities I have ever had the displeasure of experiencing and culminates into an ugly, stinking mess.
 On a PvE server, you cannot harm another player or anything they own.
 This could work pretty well if people weren’t awful.
 Existing tribes will go around the entire map and place pillars.
 You cant build within a certain distance of another players building.